How to Get the Most out of Historic Main Street

 — Best of Main Street Restaurants —

-$$$$ Contemporary country-kitchen ambiance, and the most delightful tapas.
-Fresh local offerings, bistro-style seating, this is a true favorite.
+$$$$ Featuring contemporary country-kitchen ambiance, the most delightful tapas, fresh local offerings, and bistro-style seating, this is a true favorite.
+Visit Handle website.

-$$$$ A high-ceilinged atrium inside and seating that overlooks Historic Main Street on the outdoor deck, Riverhorse has won many awards for overall dining experience.
+$$$$ With a high-ceilinged atrium inside and seating that overlooks Historic Main Street on the outdoor deck, Riverhorse has won many awards for their overall dining experience.
 It’s one of the oldest and most elite restaurants in Park City.
 Expect an extensive wine list and fresh seasonal offerings.
 But, the local secret is their Sunday brunch.
 Visit Riverhorse website.

-$$$$ Bill White, Park City’s legendary restaurateur, lives up to his reputation with the Chimayo.
+$$$$ Bill White, Park City’s legendary restaurateur, lives up to his reputation at Chimayo.
 The setting is festive and authentic, and the food is incredible (although you pay the price for it!).
 We love the signature margarita and the elk.
-We go here when someone else is paying, this is the place to suggest.
+When someone else is paying, this is the place to suggest.
 Visit Chimayo website.

 — Best of Main Street Bars —

-$$$$ Whiskey!
+$$$ Whiskey!
 This distillery is a favorite among tourists and locals alike.
 It’s got an Old West feeling, as the building itself used to be a stopping point for miners and their horses.
 Try a specialty whiskey drink even if you aren’t into that sort of thing.
 Distillery tours are available.
 Visit High West Distillery website.

-$$ The most popular bar is clearly the No Name, known by locals as “The Alamo”.
-This draws a slightly younger and louder crowd and has pretty good food, generally speaking.
-If you need a crowd to feel like you’re at the center of things, this is your place.
-Look for the deck overlooking Main Street on the second floor.
+$ The most popular bar is clearly the No Name, known by locals as “The Alamo.”
+This draws a slightly younger and louder crowd, and if you need a crowd to feel like you’re at the center of things, this is your place.
+Head up to the deck overlooking Main Street on the second floor.
 As you wind through the establishment, you’ll find all kinds of old Park City memorabilia.
 Visit No Name Saloon website.

 $ You can’t beat this ambiance at this intimate bar, garnished by dark wood and dimmed lights.
 You’ll find music on the weekend with a relatively low cover.
 The food menu is solid, with flatbread pizzas and shareable apps.
 Visit The Spur Bar & Grill website.

 — Best of Main Street Coffee —

-$ A charming teahouse and bookshop in one.
+$ Combine a charming teahouse with a bookshop and you have Atticus.
 Choose from their assortment of loose-leaf teas, even mixing them up for a unique blend.
 While you enjoy your drink, peruse a selection of used books, local crafts, and baked goods.
+Visit Atticus website.

 — Best of Main Street Art —